Shadow IT: How to Manage and Fix Shadow IT Issues

 • Frustrations with existing technology.
 You have an enterprise software strategy in place, and your business is probably willing to do whatever it takes to ensure your employees have the tools and systems they need to be successful.
 But that’s not going to stop some employees from feeling frustrated with existing technology within your organization.
 They might feel that your systems or apps are too slow or that they don’t have the robust functionality necessary to make their jobs easier.
 They may have privacy concerns or may wish to avoid employee monitoring.
 Frustrations come in many forms, and all of them may lead employees to turn to shadow IT.

 • Desire to boost productivity or performance.
-Some employees use shadow IT out of a desire to improve their own productivity or performance.
-They may feel that a certain app has the potential to make them more productive, allow them to communicate better, or give them access to new functionality – all of which can conceivably boost their performance.
-Of course, these employees don’t often realize the disadvantages of this move.
+Some employees use shadow IT, such as unsanctioned applications or unauthorized versions of programs like Microsoft Office, out of a desire to improve their own productivity or performance.
+They may feel that these certain apps have the potential to make them more productive, allow them to communicate better with colleagues and clients alike; even give them access to new functionality – all perks which can conceivably boost their overall job efficiency and results over time.
+Of course, these enthusiastic but misguided individuals often don’t fully comprehend the disadvantages involved in this potentially risky behavior.

 • Frustrations with approval processes.
 IT departments are responsible for reviewing, approving, and sometimes coordinating new technologies throughout your organization.
-But these review and approval processes can be time-consuming and counterproductive.
-If employees feel frustrated with current approval processes, or if they’re tired of waiting for formal approval, they may venture out on their own.
+However, these processes can be time-consuming and counterproductive exposing organizations to potential risks; if employees feel frustrated with current approval procedures or become tired of waiting for formal authorization from IT teams.The desire for efficiency might lead them into the benefits of shadow SAAS applications which they may venture out on their own without proper supervision or control measures in place thus bypassing traditional channels.
+These unauthorized actions could pose a noticeable threat but also offer some advantages when handled correctly within an organization’s framework.

 • Ignorance of security risks.
 Your employees may rely on shadow IT simply because they don’t understand the security or compliance risks of their actions.
 They’re genuinely ignorant of the risks and downsides involved – so they follow their instincts.